Cyanobacteria blooms (blue-green algae)

 What are the symptoms of exposure to cyanobacteria?

-Symptoms from contact with water contaminated with cyanobacteria include: skin rashes and irritation of the ears and eyes.
+Symptoms from skin or eye contact with cyanobacterial toxins include rash, itching or blisters and conjunctivitis (pink eye).
 It is important that you rinse your body with clean water immediately after exposure to contaminated water.
+Rinsing is recommended even without symptoms.

 How are pets and livestock exposed to cyanobacteria?